rednafi/rednafi.com/content/zephyr/writing_on_well_trodden_topics.md

 better.

-But every now and then I do experience those lightbulb moments that give birth to more original proses like *[Avoide template pattern in Python]* that get well-applauded by the venerable orange site dwellers.
+But every now and then I do experience those lightbulb moments that give birth to more original proses like *[Avoid template pattern in Python]* that get well-applauded by the venerable orange site dwellers.
 However, the general trend is that the majority of these pieces go completely unnoticed.
 This might be one of them too and that's perfectly okay.
 Internet applauds are great but that shouldn't propel your desire to explore and share your